andreaevferrari/andreaevferrari.github.io/README.md

 <p style="font-size:14px;">
 <br>

 I have been passionate about Philosophy, both continental and analytic.
 I did some Philosophy in my undergrad and completed with distinction an MSt in Philosophy of Physics at the University of Oxford.
 I wrote essays on epistemology, philosophy of science, and philosophy of physics.
 I enjoy thinking about how the foundations of mathematics and geometry impact the construction of physical theories.
+It's hard.
 If you are at all curious about this, feel free to contact me.

 </p>